-User-based.
-The licence of the Weagree Wizard is ‘user-based’, distinguishing three types of users and usage, and three licence models.
-Typically, customers acquire a mix of full users and light users, under a SAAS licence or a perpetual licence.
+The licence of the Weagree Wizard is ‘user-based’, distinguishing three types of users and usage, and two licence models.

+Full users: typically, in-house counsel and experienced contract managers.
 Full users can do what all light users can (see below).
-In addition, a full user can insert ad hoc clauses from the clause library into the created contract; tailor single contract clauses from the clause library (e.g. for marking up another one’s first draft contract), and insert and modify inserted templates.
+In addition, a full user can edit the contract texts during the questionnaire, insert clauses ad hoc from the clause library into the contract to be created; tailor single contract clauses from the clause library (e.g. for marking up another’s first draft contract), and insert or modify templates.

-Light users ‘consummate’ the templates made available to them (i.e. go through the Q&A and generate, whether or not after a required approval, their Word or PDF contract).
+Light users: employees related to business departments such as procurement, sales, intellectual property, HR, treasury, shared services etc.).
+Light users ‘consume’ the templates made available to them (i.e. go through the Q&A and generate, whether or not after a required approval, their Word or PDF contract).

 C. Weagree Wizard vs. other contract creation solutions

 User-friendliness.
 What distinguishes Weagree from competitors is its highly user-friendly interface: the application looks simple and is easy to use for both lawyers and business people.
 This applies to both the creation of a contract and to tweaking the underlying contract templates and Q&A-options.
 You don’t need an administrator with both computer programming skills and insight into legal practicalities.
 Although knowledge of the practical aspects of contracting is helpful, Weagree will assist in this as well.

 WYSIWYG editor.
 Not a preview functionality for during the questionnaire – no an editor allowing final tweaks to your first draft contract.